jpignata/somanymachines/content/tx/continuous-blog-publishing-with-aws-amplify-console.md

 **Last week I joined** the [AWS Amplify][10] team working on the [Amplify for Android framework][10].
 Part of Amplify's suite of products is the [AWS Amplify Console][11] which provides hosting for fullstack serverless applications.
-It connects to repos on GitHub, Bitbucket, or GitLab, runs a build, a deploys the result to Amazon S3 behind Amazon Cloudfront for content delivery.
+It connects to repos on GitHub, Bitbucket, or GitLab, runs a build, and deploys the result to Amazon S3 behind Amazon Cloudfront for content delivery.
 Plugging in my blog repo in the console, I was blown away to see it create a full publishing pipeline for my blog.
 Not only did the console detect that the blog used Hugo as